 The SketchUp 3D modeler

 SketchUp is a 3D modeling program originally designed for architectural design.
-It’s mouse-oriented and relies on “snapping” to existing geometry to join and move objects in relation to others.
-I’m using the SketchUp Make 2017 version, which runs on the desktop, and doesn’t seem to be missing any features of the newer versions.
+It uses the mouse heavily and relies on "snapping" to existing geometry to join and move objects in relation to others.
+I used the SketchUp Make 2017 version, which runs on the desktop, and doesn't seem to be missing any features of the newer versions.

 I knew of it back in high school and tried it out then, but couldn't get the hang of it.
 I didn't know it had a way to group edges and faces together, which made it difficult to use.
 When edges are not part of a component, they're free to deform and turn into oblique and irregular shapes.
 The two-click pick up and set down style of moving edges didn't make sense to me.
 I didn't realize that you could type in measurements as you're dragging an edge to precisely resize along an axis.